skornehl/docker-workshop/slides199-security.md

 ```

 ## Exercise
-- Start Alpine and limit ressources to use only 1 CPU with 50%
+- Start Alpine and limit resources to use only 1 CPU with 50%
 - Stress the CPU with
 ```dd if=/dev/zero of=/dev/null```
 - See top and docker stats